skip to Main Content

 dog litter box 101 pin

-Whether you choose to go with a litter box or a grass pad, will your dog really use it?
+Whether you choose dog litter boxes or grass pads, will your dog really use them?
 This is the million doggie bone question.
-Can you actually train a dog to use a litter box?
+Can pet parents actually get their pups to use a dog litter box?
 In many cases, the answer is yes, you can.

-Now, it’s worth noting that litter boxes are best suited for small to medium-sized dogs.
+Now, it’s worth noting that dog litter boxes are best suited for small to medium-sized dogs.
 Trying to contain a Bull Mastiff in a box while they do their business would be quite a feat!
-And for large dogs who raise their leg to pee, the sides of the litter box would have to be very high to avoid soaking surrounding objects.
+And large dogs tend to raise their leg to pee, so the sides of the dog litter box would have to be very high to avoid soaking surrounding objects.

-Whether you’re using an actual box or artificial turf to train your dog indoors, the methods are basically the same.
+If you just brought your pup home, start litter box training as soon as possible once he’s comfortable in his new home.
+Whether you’re using an actual box or artificial turf to potty train your dogs indoors, the methods are basically the same.

 Step 1: Find the Right Spot

-Ideally, you’ll place your dog litter box on an outside space, like a covered balcony or porch.
-But if it has to be indoors, you can place it in your bathroom so it’ll be easy to clean.
+When house training dogs, we usually bring them outside.
+So ideally, you’ll place your dog litter box on an outside space, like a covered balcony or porch.
+But if it has to be indoors, you can place the dog litter box in your bathroom so it’ll be easy to clean.

 Step 2: Let Your Dog Know This is Their New Spot

-Just like when you train your dog to pee outside, you need to indicate that this new area is their pee spot.
+When litter box training your pup, you need to indicate that this new area is their pee spot.

-You can do this by getting a paper towel or pee pad containing a little of their urine and placing it where you want them to go.
-It doesn’t have to be a lot but do this as consistently as possible until your dog gets the idea that it’s ok to pee there.
+Do this by getting paper towels or puppy pads containing a little of their urine and placing it where you want them to go.
+It doesn’t have to be a lot but do this as consistently as possible until your dog gets the idea that it’s okay to pee there.

 Step 3: Praise Them for Using the Right Spot